Reference

 System

 The SYS page is Brume’s diagnostic and configuration surface.
-Every value on the page is read live from the running system — no hardcoded numbers.
+Every value on the page is read live from the running system; nothing is hardcoded.
 Plug in a different display, swap controllers, change sample rate, switch audio outputs, and SYS reflects it immediately.
 Sections are accent-colored: green = audio, cyan = MIDI, orange = system, magenta = display.

 Audio Output

 The audio-output section picks where Brume’s master mix lands.
-Brume enumerates every ALSA card on the device — the USB Meridian gadget, the HDMI output through the touchscreen speakers, any DAC hat, plus any USB audio interface plugged into a USB-A port — and renders one row per detected output.
+Brume enumerates every ALSA card on the device (the USB Meridian gadget, the HDMI output through the touchscreen speakers, any DAC hat, and any USB audio interface plugged into a USB-A port) and renders one row per detected output.
 The active device shows in the section accent color with a filled dot and an “ACTIVE” label; alternate devices render below as tappable “OPTION” rows.
 Tapping an option tears down the current audio stream and reopens on the chosen device with a brief (~100–200 ms) silence gap.
 The choice persists to ~/.brume/settings.json and is restored at startup.

 On-device recap of the mapping between the eight Meridian stems, their Brume part, and the spatial-position label Apple’s class-compliant UAC2 driver shows in the DAW.
 The full treatment lives in Meridian.

-SAMPLE RATE shows the actual rate the audio backend opened the device at — 48 000 Hz on Meridian, HDMI, and any modern audio interface.
+SAMPLE RATE shows the actual rate the audio backend opened the device at, typically 48 000 Hz on Meridian, HDMI, and any modern audio interface.
 FORMAT shows the engine’s internal sample format.

 MIDI

 DEVICE shows the connected MIDI input by its OS-reported name (e.g. nanoKONTROL2).
-PORTS lists every MIDI port currently feeding the engine, joined with “ + ” when multiple sources are attached — a USB control surface and Meridian’s f_midi endpoint commonly run side by side.
-With no MIDI device connected, both rows show “—”.
+PORTS lists every MIDI port currently feeding the engine, joined with “ + ” when multiple sources are attached; a USB control surface and Meridian’s f_midi endpoint commonly run side by side.
+With no MIDI device connected, both rows show a placeholder dash.

 Hardware